maim-lain/schooloflust/walkthrough.md

   - Break all the vases by repeatedly clicking them
   - Go left
 - Room 2:
-  - Break the five vases below you
+  - Break the vases below you
   - Go up
 - Room 3:
   - Break the vases and open the chest (Received dildo)
   - Go left
 - Room 4:
   - Go down to return to room 2
-  - Break the four vases then go back up to room 4
+  - Break the vases below then go back up to room 4
   - The reason I changed the WASD keys to move is for the event in the next room; I prefer it over using the arrow keys
   - Go left
 - Room 5: